ansible-collections/dellemc.os10/roles/os10_network_validation/README.md

 Dependencies
 ------------

-The _xmltodict_ library should be installed to convert show command output in dictionary format from XML.
-To install the package, use `pip install xmltodict`.
+- The _xmltodict_ library should be installed to convert show command output in dictionary format from XML
+- To install the package, use the pip install xmltodict command

-The `os10_fabric_summary` role must be included to query system network summary information.
+- The *os10_fabric_summary* role must be included to query system network summary information

 Example playbook
 ----------------

-This example uses the `dellemc.os10.os10_network_validation` role to verify network validations.
+This example uses the *os10_network_validation* role to verify network validations.
 It creates a *hosts* file with the switch details and corresponding variables.
+The hosts file should define the `ansible_network_os` variable with the corresponding Dell EMC OS10 name.

 **Sample hosts file**